Student Opportunities

 4) Requirements to be an STO

-• Complete your personal profile at thespianpointtracker.com
+• Complete your personal profile at cothespians.com

-• Receive a strong recommendation from your teacher of choice
+• Receive a strong recommendation from your teacher of choice (CO Thespians will request contact information after February 1)

 • Be a rising junior or senior at your school